Ghasak/Emacs_Config/docs/emacs_debugging/spacemacs_debugging.md

   (require 'dap-cpptools)
   ```

+1. Press 'leader leader' and then 'dap-cpptools-setup' to enable C/C++
+   debugging support.
+Use `lldb-`
+2. Use 'dap-debug-edit-template' to add the adapter, followed by evaluating the
+   buffer and writing it to the register with 'dap-evaluate'.
+3. Choose one of the following templates as you have already installed the dap
+   adapter:

 - Usage `dap-debug-edit-template` and select template `cpptools` prefixed configuration.

-1. Use `dap-debug-edit-tempate`, to add the adapter, and evalute the buffer
-   after to write it to the register.
+4. 'dap-debug' can be accessed by pressing ' leader ddd'.
+5. Use ' leader leader' then 'dap-hydra' for convenient debugging and
+   navigation.

+6. You can use `dap-ui-repl` and print directly the varaibles for their values.

+#### TEMPLATE -1-
 ```lisp
 ;; Eval Buffer with `M-x eval-buffer' to register the newly created template.